danny6869/midi-ble-footswitch/README/howto-solder-button-circuit.md

 Each button pair will need the following components to be soldered together.

-- 5 pin male connector (for each pair of buttons)
+- 1 x 5 pin male connector (for each pair of buttons)
 - 2 x LEDs (white)
 - 2 x tactile switches
 - 2 x 330 ohm resistors
-- 8 pieces of 24 gauge wire (different colors if available)
+- 8 pieces of 24 gauge wire (match colors to connector counterpart from other instruction pages - recommended colors below)
+  - 4 black (for all ground/V- connections)
+  - 2 blue
+  - 1 yellow
+  - 1 orange
+- Heat-shrink tubing
 - _Before you start, dry-fit all button/LED pairs, and cut the 8 wires so that they reach where the sparkfun board will be in the chassis/case._
-- Heat-shrink tubing

 ## Instructions